-Between messing with yeast, cutting them out, and deep-frying, there are just too many steps to making the perfect donut.
+Between messing with yeast, using a , and deep-frying, there are just too many steps to making the perfect .

-If you’re not familiar with donut holes, they are exactly what they sound like!
-When donuts are cut, it leaves behind a tiny little circle, which are then turned into these “donut holes.”
+If you’re not familiar with hole.” holes, they are exactly what they sound like!
+When a is cut, it leaves behind a tiny little circle, which is then turned into a “

-These donut holes have a crispy exterior with a soft, cakey interior.
+These little have a crispy exterior with a soft, cakey interior.
 Plus, the nutrition is not too shabby, either.

 With nearly half the calories of a Dunkin’ Munchkin and more than double the protein, these are a snack you can feel great about enjoying!

 Update: The man Brad Bromlow gave this recipe a live review & taste-test in a YouTube video, so check that one out below:

 How do you make air fryer donut holes?